macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 98: August 11, 2020

+**Today's Progress**: #R9D98 Tried to apply what I learned about Redux, but to no avail.
+I still can not get the list of Books from my API. #100DaysOfCode #javascript #React #microverseinc #1000DaysOfCode

+**Thoughts:** Codewars Rank 359 - 2 hours of study.
+Goals: 1.
+Finish the Microverse curicullum 75%

 ## Day 97: August 10, 2020

 **Today's Progress**: #R9D97 For the first time after weeks of effort I get how Redux works!
 Amazing.
 I get it!  #100DaysOfCode #javascript #React #microverseinc #1000DaysOfCode